23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Brass or black industrial pendant lights
+- Black brass industrial pendant lights

-- Jute runner rug with cream border (2.5’x8′)
+- Jute runner rug cream border

 - Woven rattan storage baskets for pantry